 The most significant causes of mortality and morbidity along with oculomotor nerve palsy are subarachnoid hemorrhage from berry aneurysm of the posterior communicating artery, and meningitis or meningeal infiltrative disorders, both infectious and neoplastic.

-Neurologic symptoms associated with lesions involving various portions of the third cranial nerve include the following:
+Neurologic symptoms associated with lesions involving various portions of the third cranial nerve include those discussed below.

 Fascicular midbrain portion